llvm/llvm-project/llvm/docs/AMDGPU/gfx10_sbase_b0aa25.rst

     *                                                *
     **************************************************

-.. _amdgpu_synid_gfx10_sbase_010ce0:
+.. _amdgpu_synid_gfx10_sbase_b0aa25:

 sbase
 =====

-A 128-bit buffer resource constant for scalar memory operations which provides a base address, a size and a stride.
+A 128-bit buffer resource constant for scalar memory operations which provides a base address, a size, and a stride.

 *Size:* 4 dwords.